-I am not a baker but I dream about deserts a lot and try to make them the next day so I like it (baking) but in school we were doing cakes and were using food coloring and it was suppose to be one dot for light purple and I put 12 dots.
-My teacher went to every class room got every teacher and most of them brought all their students to see the most purple “Barney” cake.
+I am not a baker but I dream about deserts a lot and try to make them the next day so I like it (baking) but in school, we were doing cakes and were using food coloring and it was supposed to be one dot for light purple and I put 12 dots.
+My teacher went to every classroom got every teacher and most of them brought all their students to see the most purple “Barney” cake.

-You now are executive chef at Carmine’s Creole here on the Main Line.
+You are now an executive chef at Carmine's Creole here on the Main Line.
 Can you describe to my readers what a Day in the life of Chef Van Ness is like?

 Hours prep, managing staff, creating menus, working the line, ordering for the next day, etc. Juggling act!

 I have had this interview for 3 months, doing 2 questions a day.
-I have many projects half way done.
-I am fortunate to have been able to bring really strong line cooks and a great sous chef (Kenny Wong) from past restaurant to free me up to leave the line to get my orders done.
-I have it where for example Wednesdays order is done a week ahead of time.
+I have many projects halfway done.
+I am fortunate to have brought strong line cooks and a great sous chef (Kenny Wong) from past restaurants to free me up to leave the line to get my orders done.
+I have it where for example Wednesday's order is done a week ahead of time.

 How do you come up with your daily specials?

-I have taken a group cooking class with you and learned a lot but would like to know what would you say to a new home cook to help them get over their fear of cooking?
+I have taken a group cooking class with you and learned a lot but I would like to know what you would say to a new home cook to help them get over their fear of cooking.

-You are making tacos and its is the worst taco add tomatoes and cream and you now have the best enchiladas.
+You are making tacos and it is the worst taco.
+Add tomatoes and cream and you now have the best enchiladas.

-A lot of home cooks tell me they are in a cooking rut and tend to prepare the same 5 or 6 recipes, week after week even though they read about new ideas in cooking magazines and cookbooks.
-It may be because they are comfortable with making these same dishes over and over but why do you think they are “stuck in this rut” and what can they do to get out of it.
+Many home cooks tell me they are in a cooking rut and tend to prepare the same 5 or 6 recipes weekly even though they read about new ideas in cooking magazines and cookbooks.
+It may be because they are comfortable with making these same dishes over and over but why do you think they are "stuck in this rut" and what can they do to get out of it.

 Cause they are tired, they work all day and the last thing they want to do is cook.
 It's hot and you have to stand and think who needs that, but if they throw away the cookbook and open the cabinet and there’s pineapple juice and some chicken in the refrigerator and a onion, you have dinner.
 You know what flavor you want and that's not in a book.